eedmi/ML-Integrated-RC-Wall-Analytical-Database/README.md

 The notebook uses relative paths only and creates its own `outputs/` directory.

-## Important interpretation note
+See `MODEL_DOCUMENTATION.md` for element discretization, integration points, fiber discretization, constitutive models, strain penetration, shear-spring formulation, loading increments, convergence criteria, fallback algorithms, recorder outputs, and limitations.

-The OpenSees model uses a linear uncoupled shear spring.
-FEMA P-2208 labels in the generated database are therefore post-processed engineering classifications.
+Note: The OpenSeespy model uses a linear uncoupled shear spring.
+FEMA P-2208 failure type classification labels in the generated database are therefore post-processed engineering assessments.
 They are not direct simulations of physical shear failure.

-See `MODEL_DOCUMENTATION.md` for element discretization, integration points, fiber discretization, constitutive models, strain penetration, shear-spring formulation, loading increments, convergence criteria, fallback algorithms, recorder outputs, and limitations.